icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Package Build System

-   * [build.opensuse.org](https://build.opensuse.org/) — Package build service for multiple distros (https://github.com/ripienaar/free-for-dev/blob/master/SUSE, EL, Fedora, Debian etc.)
+   * [build.opensuse.org](https://build.opensuse.org/) — Package build service for multiple distros (SUSE, EL, Fedora, Debian etc.)
    * [copr.fedorainfracloud.org](https://copr.fedorainfracloud.org) — Mock-based RPM build service for Fedora and EL
    * [help.launchpad.net](https://help.launchpad.net/Packaging) — Ubuntu and Debian build service

 ## IDE and Code Editing

    * [codeanywhere.com](https://codeanywhere.com/) — Full IDE in the browser and mobile apps.
 Access FTP, SFTP, Dropbox, Google Drive, GitHub and BitBucket.
 Hosted virtual machines with terminal access.
-Collaboration features like share links, live editing, permissions and version tracking (https://github.com/ripienaar/free-for-dev/blob/master/free tier includes 256MB RAM, 2GB HDD, 1 remote connection, no always on machine)
+Collaboration features like share links, live editing, permissions and version tracking (free tier includes 256MB RAM, 2GB HDD, 1 remote connection, no always on machine)
-   * [codenvy.com](https://codenvy.com/) — IDE and automated developer workspaces in a browser, collaborative, Git/SVN integration, build and run your app in customizable Docker-based runners (https://github.com/ripienaar/free-for-dev/blob/master/free tier includes: 3 GB RAM, ability to run multiple machines simultaneously), pre-integrated deploy to Google Apps
+   * [codenvy.com](https://codenvy.com/) — IDE and automated developer workspaces in a browser, collaborative, Git/SVN integration, build and run your app in customizable Docker-based runners (free tier includes: 3 GB RAM, ability to run multiple machines simultaneously), pre-integrated deploy to Google Apps
-   * [visualstudio.com](https://visualstudio.com/community) — Fully-featured IDE with thousands of extensions, cross-platform app development (https://github.com/ripienaar/free-for-dev/blob/master/Microsoft extensions available for download for iOS and Android), desktop, web and cloud development, multi-language support (https://github.com/ripienaar/free-for-dev/blob/master/C#, C++, JavaScript, Python, PHP and more)
+   * [visualstudio.com](https://visualstudio.com/community) — Fully-featured IDE with thousands of extensions, cross-platform app development (Microsoft extensions available for download for iOS and Android), desktop, web and cloud development, multi-language support (C#, C++, JavaScript, Python, PHP and more)
    * [ide.goorm.io](https://ide.goorm.io) goormIDE is full IDE on cloud. muti-language support, linux-based container via the fully-featured web-based terminal, port forwarding, custom url, real-time collaboration and chat, share link, Git/Subversion support.
-There are many more features (https://github.com/ripienaar/free-for-dev/blob/master/free tier includes 1GB RAM and 10GB Storage per container, 5 Container slot)
+There are many more features (free tier includes 1GB RAM and 10GB Storage per container, 5 Container slot)
-   * [cocalc.com](https://cocalc.com/) — (https://github.com/ripienaar/free-for-dev/blob/master/formerly SageMathCloud at cloud.sagemath.com) — Collaborative calculation in the cloud.
+   * [cocalc.com](https://cocalc.com/) — (formerly SageMathCloud at cloud.sagemath.com) — Collaborative calculation in the cloud.
 Browser access to full Ubuntu with built-in collaboration and lots of free software for mathematics, science, data science, preinstalled: Python, LaTeX, Jupyter Notebooks, SageMath, scikitlearn, etc
    * [wakatime.com](https://wakatime.com/) — Quantified self-metrics about your coding activity, using text editor plugins, limited plan for free
-   * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (https://github.com/ripienaar/free-for-dev/blob/master/Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation)
+   * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation)
    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data
    * [fakejson.com](https://fakejson.com/) — FakeJSON helps you quickly generate fake data using its API.
 Make an API request describing what you want and how you want it.
 The API returns it all in JSON.
 Speed up the go to market process for ideas and fake it till you make it.
    * [JSONPlaceholder](http://jsonplaceholder.typicode.com/) Some REST API endpoints that return some fake data in JSON format.
 The source code is also available if you would like to run the server locally.